Notice Regarding Classroom Microphones and Camera Remote Controls for Fall Quarter 2022

 __________________________________________________________

-Audio Visual Services (AVS) provides audio-visual equipment and training on classroom equipment at no cost for undergraduate courses, provided that the equipment complements or enhances the lecture during the scheduled class time.
-However, there may be a charge for uses other than undergraduate and Letters & Sciences graduate courses.
+Audio Visual Services (AVS) provides equipment, support, and training on classroom equipment at no cost for undergraduate courses, provided that the equipment complements or enhances the lecture during the scheduled class time.
+There may be a charge for uses other than undergraduate and Letters & Sciences graduate courses.
 Please call to confirm.
+AVS also provide some portable audio-visual equipment for departmental events and meetings.

-AVS reserves equipment and labor on a first-come-first-serve basis.
+AVS reserves resources on a first-come-first-serve basis.
 We recommend that audio visual requests be made as soon as possible.

 If you wish to use AVS equipment or services and you are not with a UCLA department, please see related info for AVS policies on charged services.